Bottom of the Heel and Arch Pain

 2. What does it mean when your heel is in pain?

 Dr Moore: Outside of other issues like nerve pain, foreign body, infection, or other less common causes, heel pain is your body telling you that it is either injured or experiencing an ‘overuse syndrome’.
 Unlike other structures in the body, the entire weight of your body rests on your heel and ball of the foot.
-And the pain will be worse due to the pressure and ‘torque’ that the foot experiences when standing, walking and running.
+The pain will be worse due to the pressure and ‘torque’ that the foot experiences when standing, walking and running.

 3. When should I be concerned about heel pain?

 Dr Moore: You should be concerned about heel pain when it is throbbing or constant, severe pain.
-This level of pain is usually associated with an injury and requires an examination and testing to rule in or rule out a serious problem like fractures, ligament tears, or tendon ruptures.
+This level of pain is usually associated with an injury.
+It requires an examination and testing to rule in or rule out a serious problem like fractures, ligament tears, or tendon ruptures.
 The more common heel pain is usually experienced during the morning, evening, or right after resting during the day.
 Minor injury and overuse syndromes experience the ‘warming up’ phenomenon where the heel pain is less during activities.
 This is in reality a natural mechanism to cover up the pain for survival purposes.
 Serious heel pain is constant throughout the day with any weight bearing activity.

 4. Can plantar fasciitis go away on its own?